divlynxinc-sys/resume-ai-backend/Readme.md

-# 🧠 Resumen AI Backend
+# 🧠 Resume AI Backend

 Resumen AI helps users create professional resumes from scratch or enhance existing ones using AI.
 This backend is built with **FastAPI** and **PostgreSQL** for scalability and performance.